 Is Coconut Milk Bad for Babies?

-A critical question every new mother must ask is: is coconut milk bad for babies under one year old?
 The U.S. Food and Drug Administration (FDA) and the American Academy of Pediatrics (AAP) state clearly that no plant-based alternative should ever be used to replace standard breast milk or infant formula during the first year of life.

 Plant liquids completely lack the vital protein, iron, and structural carbohydrates necessary for your infant’s healthy brain and physical development.
-If you are currently evaluating home storage methods for safe newborn nutrition, feel free to read our storage tutorial on [how long does fresh cows milk last] to keep your kitchen rotation completely safe.
+If you are currently evaluating home storage methods for safe newborn nutrition, feel free to read our storage tutorial on how long does fresh cows milk last to keep your kitchen rotation completely safe.

 Coconut Milk Baby Side Effects